-A Connector is a reusable building block that performs the integration with an external system and works out of the box.
+A Connector is a reusable building block that performs the integration with an external system.

-It is represented as a task in a BPMN process, which can be configured with parameters specific for the external system.
+Connectors are often represented as tasks in a BPMN process, which can be configured with parameters specific for the external system.
 As such, it can remove the need to write custom programming code for integration.

 A Connector consists of two parts: